To unite people and resources to improve lives in Pettis County.

 How We Work

-The United Way of Pettis County has a proud tradition of nearly sixty years of service to Sedalia and Pettis County.
+The United Way of Pettis County has a proud tradition of sixty years of service to Sedalia and Pettis County.
 It was founded in order to provide the most cost-effective method of raising funds for the county's basic charitable organizations.
 Our United Way accomplished this goal over fifty years ago, and it continues to do so today.

 The Board of Directors is the governing body of our local United Way.
 Our Board is a cross-section of the community - teachers, lawyers, industry workers, government employees, large and small business owners, and retired people.
 They are the people who make the decisions regarding the operation of the United Way of Pettis County.

 Your local United Way is run by volunteers who plan each campaign, make policy, set goals, and budget funds.
 The money you contribute to United Way is used to meet the needs of people in our community.
-That means the overwhelming majority of your donation goes directly to our agencies!
+That means the overwhelming majority of your donation goes directly to our initiatives and agencies!

 In order to be accepted as a funded partner of the United Way of Pettis County each year, organizations submit financial statements, summaries of programs, and other information.
 The board reviews applications to determine funding levels for the selected programs.
 When an agency is accepted as a United Way partner, they are held accountable for the funds they receive.
 They are required to submit quarterly reports with written documentation as to how the money they received helped meet goals that align with the United Way's Core Principles.